-LEAVES NEED TO BE REMOVED!
-Leaving too many leaves on the lawn prevents sunlight from reaching the turf.
+Too many leaves on your lawn will prevent sunlight from reaching the turf.
 Turf left in such condition will not be able to photosynthesize at normal rates and will enter the winter in an anemic state.
 A thick covering of leaves will also reduce oxygen flow to the leaves and roots of your grasses further weakening your turf.
 Weakened plants will be more susceptible to winter injury.

-Fresh mulch should be applied around our trees and shrubs each season.
+- Mulch: Fresh mulch should be applied around our trees and shrubs each season.
 If you have not mulched your plants recently, now would be a great time to give them protection before winter.
-A two to three inch layer of mulch is recommended to provide cover over the roots of your trees and shrubs to protect against winter injury.
+A two to three-inch layer of mulch is recommended to provide cover over the roots of your trees and shrubs to protect against winter injury.
 Mulch around trees also gives a layer of protection against lawn mower and weed eater damage, a common cause of death to young trees.